-- Find out if they process the visa that you specifically need
+- Find out if they process the visa that you specifically need.

-- Check the length of the processing
+- Check the length of the processing.

-- Compare the fees
+- Compare the fees to online options.

-- Inspect the requirements
+- Inspect the requirements.

 RELATED POST: What you need to know about teaching English in Vietnam

-Getting your visa through an agency has its advantage for sure, like the speed of the process and the convenience.
-While the downhill of this option is that sometimes it’s hard to know if this agency is legit or not.
-Do your research and read their reviews online, reach out to their customer service if you have questions.
+However, a potential but serious downside to this option is that sometimes it’s hard to know if the agency is legit or not.
+Do your research and read their reviews online first.
+Reach out to their customer service if you have questions.